zizisoft/gitlock/architecture.md

 message goes here
 ```

-Don't forget to add one or more timestamps:
+Then, add one or more timestamps:

 Tag `gitlock-001-sha3-256-9f5a93cc388fb26ad73f6cf0c5f474eb03ff6a37a7c6ce9881ca0664ddf13b94`
 -------------------------------------------------------------------------------------------